EMBL-EBI-SUBS/file-checksum-listener/README.md

-# file-checksum-listener
+# file-processing-listener
-An application listening on a RabbitMQ queue and execute task for calculating md5 checksum of a given file.
+An application listening on a RabbitMQ queue and execute task for file processing.
+It will calculate md5 checksum of the given file and will validate the content of the file.